phutong2405/DictionaryAppWithPALM/README.md

-# Dictionary App With Google PALM (Chat Assistance)
+# Dictionary App With Google PALM (Chat Assistant)

 This is my very first application - build by Flutter (Bloc).
-I have build an app for looking up words, helping people to look up and chat to an assistance to ask things.
+I have build an app for looking up words, helping people to look up and chat to an assistant to ask things.
 With a nice and user friendly UX/UI.

 ---